 In addition, keep the will up-to-date with the current information.
 This will help to protect the rights of the adopted children.

 Contact an estate lawyer for all your questions related to adopted child property rights.
-If you are considering adopting a child or need assistance with an adopted child’s rights, please contact Randle Palmer & Bernays for your free consultation today!
+If you are considering adopting a child or need assistance with an adopted child’s rights, please contact Randle Palmer & Associates for your free consultation today!